Small Trees (Under 30 Feet) for a Small Yard or Garden

 Crabapple produces abundant, beautiful flowers in white, pink, or red, blooming mid-spring.
 These slow-growing trees rarely reach over 20' tall, while dwarf varieties grow between 8' and 15' tall.
 Crabapples are self-pollinating, so they will fruit even if you only plant one.
 Plant in full sun in well drained soil.
 Crabapples produce hard little fruits that some people find attractive but others may feel are a nuisance.

-Crape myrtle (Lagerstroemia) is a tall, beautiful shrub that can stand in as a small tree, growing 15' - 20' tall.
+Crape myrtle (Lagerstroemia) is a tall, beautiful shrub that can stand in as a small tree, growing 15' - 30' tall.
 It blooms in mid- to late summer with long-lasting white, pink, red, or lavender blooms.
+Planting in shade or semi shade may reduce the amount of blooms.
 The foliage turns yellow, orange, or red in fall.
 Attractive, exfoliating, patchy bark creates interest in winter.
 Prune away low-growing branches to create the look of a tree.
-(Zones 7 - 9.)

 Kousa dogwood (Cornus kousa) is a small, cold-tolerant variety of dogwood that reaches 20' to 30' tall.
 Flowers range from creamy white to pink.
 Red fruits appear in fall.